-If you are a new member of this Plan, benefits and rates begin on the effective date of your enrollment, as set by your employing office or retirement system.
-As a member of this Plan, once your enrollment is effective, you will be covered only for services provided or arranged by a Plan doctor except in the case of emergency as described on pages 13-14.
+Benefits and rates begin on the effective date of your enrollment, as set by your employing office or retirement system.
+As a member of this Plan, once your enrollment is effective, you will be covered only for services provided or arranged by a Plan doctor except in the case of emergency as described on page 13.
 If you are confined in a hospital on the effective date, you must notify the Plan so that it may arrange for the transfer of your care to Plan providers.
 See "If you are hospitalized" on page 4.